 Rick Peck leads the Foundation’s philanthropy and donor services team, overseeing all aspects of development, donor engagement and donor services.

 Before joining the Foundation, Rick served Dartmouth-Hitchcock Health and the Geisel School of Medicine as director of individual giving and gift planning, where he worked with grateful patients and families as well as medical school alumni to achieve their philanthropic goals.
 He also served Dartmouth College as an associate director of gift planning, working with alumni of the undergraduate college.

-He is a Certified Financial Planner®, a Chartered Advisor in Philanthropy® and a Chartered Financial Consultant®.
-Rick holds an MBA from Baker College in Michigan and a BA from the University of Massachusetts.
+Rick is a Certified Financial Planner®, a Chartered Advisor in Philanthropy® and a Chartered Financial Consultant®.
+He holds an MBA from Baker College in Michigan and a BA from the University of Massachusetts.

 Rick and his wife Claudette live in Concord, New Hampshire.

 The CARES Act made some changes to charitable deductions for individuals and corporations for 2020.
 Here is a very brief overview.
 While we know tax benefits are not the primary reason people give, we hope these changes will encourage increased giving to nonprofits during this challenging time.

 Rick Peck, Charitable Foundation vice president for philanthropy, on some things to keep in mind about the new tax code — and why nonprofits need our support more than ever

 Rick Peck, NH Charitable Foundation vice-president for development and philanthropy services, explains how different types of assets can help you maximize your giving and make a bigger difference for the organizations, causes and communities you care about most

 Your company can do good AND do well — while supporting critical services, strengthening communities and building team camaraderie

 Foundation VP Richard Peck explains why the combination of high community need, strong stock market gains and uncertainty in tax law makes December 2017 the right time to make big gifts